Pertuzumab is a targeted or biological therapy drug.

 Check with your treatment team before having any dental work done.

 Increased risk of infection

-If you feel particularly tired, breathless or dizzy, let your specialist team know.
-A blood transfusion may be necessary during treatment.
+Having too few red blood cells is called anaemia.
+If you feel particularly tired, breathless or dizzy, let your treatment team know.

 Nausea and vomiting

 You may feel sick (nausea) or be sick (vomit).
 Anti-sickness drugs will be prescribed to help with this.

 If your sickness is not controlled by these, tell your treatment team as they may be able to change your anti-sickness drugs.

 Change in taste

 You may experience changes in taste and some foods may taste different, for example more salty, bitter or metallic.